confirmTing/vue-date-text/README.md

 <datetext></datetext>
 ```

-*value* prop if passed should be a Date object
+*default-value* prop if passed should be a Date object

 ``` html
 <script>